 Threads Data Item

-A threads data item has sub-items to describe Ada tasks, C threads, or thread processes.
+A threads data item has sub-items to describe Ada tasks and C threads.
 Expanding a sub-item shows the stack for that thread.
 If the program is not threaded, then it is considered to have one thread.
-The current thread is shown in green underlined text.